 The distributions of the safety factor are plotted in Fig. 8 for a flood return period of 100 years and a WLD coefficient of 0.3.
-The FS distributions of the different failure mechanisms are very distinct.
-Under these conditions, the Chiuliao 1st Levee experiences slope failure with 100% probability, whereas the probability of retaining wall sliding failure is approximately 75% and retaining wall overturning failure (0% probability) is not possible.
-It can also be seen in Fig. 8 that the distribution of the slope failure safety factor is more sensitive to changes in the scouring depth (or the mean failure (although with a Monte Carlo simulation, the probability of failure related to the analyzed sample numbers can also be obtained).
-For a normal distribution of the safety factor, a reliability index of 4 represents a probability of failure of approximately 10^{-5} , which is a commonly accepted probability of failure for most geotechnical facilities.
-The reliability indices were calculated for Chiuliao 1st Levee for various flood return periods and water level difference coefficients, as shown in Figs. 9 and 10.
-The variation in the reliability index for retaining wall overturning failure is not shown because it is not possible for Chiuliao 1st Levee to experience this type of failure when the factors of safety are greater than 1.2.
-(The minimum reliability index for retaining wall overturning failure is approximately 38, which is high.)
+The FS distributions of the different failure mechanisms are very distinguishable.
+Under the above condition, the Chiuliao First Levee experiences slope failure with 100 % probability, whereas the probability of retaining wall sliding failure is approximately 75 % and retaining wall overturning failure is not possible (0 % probability).
+It can also be seen in Fig. 8 that the distribution of the slope failure safety factor is more sensitive to changes in the scouring depth (or the mean particle size because of Lacey's equation) than those of the retaining wall sliding or overturning failures.
+Slope failure was found to be more sensitive to changes in the scouring depth in all other analyzed cases, i.e., for all flood return periods and WLD coefficients.

+When the reliability index is less than 0, the probability of failure must be greater than 50%.
+When the distribution of the safety factor is similar to a normal distribution, the reliability index can be employed to estimate the corresponding probability of failure (although with a Monte Carlo simulation, the probability of failure related to the analyzed sample numbers can also be obtained).
+For a normal distribution of the safety factor, a reliability index of 4 represents a failure probability of about 10^{-5} , which is a commonly accepted probability of failure for most geotechnical facilities.
+The reliability indices were calculated for Chiuliao First Levee for various flood return periods and WLD coefficients, as shown in Figs. 9 and 10.
+The variation in the reliability index for retaining wall overturning failure is not shown because it is not possible for Chiuliao First Levee to experience this type of failure when the factors of safety are greater than 1.2 (the minimum reliability index for retaining wall overturning failure is approximately 38, which is high).